harmtemolder/tradingview-to-oanda/README.md

 ## Summary
 I'm setting up a [web.py](https://webpy.org/) server that can run on PythonAnywhere (uploaded there through GitHub) which listens to TradingView alerts on a URL (i.e. webhook) and posts orders (and sets stop-losses, etc.) on OANDA through their API

+## Considerations
+* A sell order isn't actually handled as a sell order, but as closing all open positions for the given `instrument`.
+  * Note that if this signal is sent to OANDA when the markets are closed, it will be cancelled.

 ## To-do
 1. ~~Set up development environment~~
 1. ~~Install and set up the web.py server~~